 Azure Stack Hub VMs to be protected, running any of the supported operating systems To protect Azure Stack Hub VMs that are running Windows Server operating systems, you must:

 - Create a Windows account with administrative rights.
 You can specify this account when you enable Azure Site Recovery on these VMs.
 The process server uses this account to install the Azure Site Recovery Mobility service.
 In a workgroup environment, make sure to disable Remote User Access control on target Windows Server operating systems by setting the value of the LocalAccountTokenFilterPolicy DWORD registry entry in the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System key to 1.

-- Enable File and Printer Sharing and Windows Management Instrumentation rules in Windows Defender firewall.
+- Enable File and Printer Sharing and Windows Management Instrumentation rules in Microsoft Defender firewall.